 Patient Self-Scheduling

 Patients may be given the ability to make appointments themselves using a contemporary CMS.
 This function not only makes patients’ lives more convenient, but also reduces the burden on clinical staff.
-Patients can view open time slots and select an open time slot for them, either at the AI web builder OR using a mobile application.
+Patients can view open time slots and select an open time slot for them, either at the AI web builder or using a mobile application.

 There is an additional convenience for both the clinic and for the patient as a result of this self-scheduling functionality.
 Clinics do not make ostentatious calls to the reception and patients can make appointments outside business hours when it suits them better.